fishjam-dev/fishjam-docs/docs/deploying/fly_io.md

   release_command = "/app/bin/migrate"
 ```

-Jellyfish uses `JF_HOST` variable instead of the default `PHX_HOST`.
+Fishjam uses `JF_HOST` variable instead of the default `PHX_HOST`.
 ```
 JF_HOST = "<YOUR APP HOSTNAME>"
 ```

 Also, make sure you have set the correct port.
 The environment variable `JF_PORT` has to match the TCP `internal_port` defined under `services` section.
-The default for Jellyfish is 5002 in development and 8080 in production (when using Docker or `mix release`).
+The default for Fishjam is 5002 in development and 8080 in production (when using Docker or `mix release`).

-To be able to receive and send UDP traffic, Jellyfish has to open its UDP ports on a special `fly-global-services` address, not `0.0.0.0`.
+To be able to receive and send UDP traffic, Fishjam has to open its UDP ports on a special `fly-global-services` address, not `0.0.0.0`.

 This must be set using the `JF_WEBRTC_TURN_LISTEN_IP` enviroment variable.
-You also need to specify the Jellyfish IP address for UDP, it is the IP address which you generated in the previous step.
+You also need to specify the Fishjam IP address for UDP, it is the IP address which you generated in the previous step.
 ```
 JF_WEBRTC_TURN_LISTEN_IP = "fly-global-services"
 JF_WEBRTC_TURN_IP="<YOUR APP IP ADDRESS>"